-An SMS is likely to be considered a good substitute for a mobile voice call when such a call is of a short duration and does not require real time delivery.
+An SMS is likely to be considered a good substitute for a mobile voice call when such a call is intended to be of a short duration and does not require real time delivery.

-The latest mobile perception survey carried out by the MCA however indicates that, despite the price differential in favour of SMSs when compared to mobile voice calls, only 14% of respondents always consider SMS to be a good substitute for mobile voice calls.
+The latest mobile perception survey carried out by the MCA13 however indicates that, despite the price differential in favour of SMSs when compared to mobile voice calls, only 14% of respondents consider SMS to be a good substitute for mobile voice calls.
 Another 26% of respondents very often consider SMS to be a good substitute.
-These percentages are lower compared to those recorded in previous years, which makes sense given the gradual increase recorded over the years in the average length of a mobile voice call.
+These percentages are lower compared to those recorded in previous years, which makes sense in view of falling retail mobile call rates and lengthier mobile calls.

-The above would suggest that the instances when SMS is a good substitute for a mobile voice call are few in reality.
-A look at the growth rate of SMS and mobile voice call traffic volumes further confirms this notion, as consumption for mobile voice call telephony increased by a faster rate than that for SMS messaging.
+A look at the growth rate of SMS and mobile voice call traffic volumes between 2009 and 2012 further confirms this notion, as consumption for mobile voice call telephony increased by a faster rate than that for SMS messaging.

-Traffic volumes Year-on-year change
+Traffic volumes

-traine volumes 2012
+manic volumes 2009 2010 2011 2012

 SMS messaging 1.02% 20.41% -5.83% 9.83%

 Mobile voice call minutes 23.60% 23.80% 29.01% 17.99%

-Table 3: Rate of increase in traffic volumes: SMS messaging vs voice call minutes
+Table 3: Rate of increase in traffic volumes: SMS messaging vs. voice call minutes

-In view of the above, SMSs and voice calls qualify as complementary services rather than substitutes, which means that SMS usage is not an adequate instrument to constrain the setting of mobile termination charges in the absence of regulation.
+Overall, the MCA considers that SMSs and voice calls qualify as complementary services rather than substitutes, which means that SMS usage is not an adequate instrument to constrain the setting of mobile termination charges in the absence of regulation.